DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/Storage/index.rst

 * `CheckAccess`: default `True`.
 Allowed for Check if no RSS enabled
 * `RemoveAccess`: default `True`.
 Allowed for Remove if no RSS enabled

+VO specific paths
+^^^^^^^^^^^^^^^^^

+Storage Elements supporting multiple VO's can have definitions slightly differing with respect to the `Path` used to navigate to the VO specific namespace in the physical storage.
+If a generic `Path` can not be suitable for all the allowed VO's a `VOPath` section can be added to the Plugin definition section as shown in the example above.
+In this section a specific `Path` can be defined for each VO which needs it.

 -------------------